google/WebFundamentals/src/content/en/updates/2017/11/devtools-release-notes.md

 ## Performance Monitor {: #perf-monitor }

-Use the Performance Monitor to get a real-time view of various aspects of a page's performance,
+Use the **Performance Monitor** to get a real-time view of various aspects of a page's load or runtime performance, including:
-including:

 * CPU usage.
 * JavaScript heap size.
 * The total number of DOM nodes, JavaScript event listeners, documents, and frames on the page.
 * Layouts and style recalculations per second.

+If users are reporting that your app feels slow or janky, check the **Performance Monitor** for clues.

+<aside class="success"><b>Why load perf matters</b>: BookMyShow achieved an 80% increase
+in conversions when they built a Progressive Web App that focused on speed.
+<a href="/web/showcase/2017/bookmyshow">Learn more</a>.</aside>

-To use the Performance Monitor:
+To use the **Performance Monitor**:

 1. Open the [Command Menu](/web/tools/chrome-devtools/ui#command-menu).
 1. Start typing `Performance` then select `Show Performance Monitor`.